 (1987 – 2004)

 It was a different time and a very different company.
-Ronald Morey started the Morey Organization in 1987 to hold the license for a Class-A FM frequency located in Queens, NY.
+Ronald Morey started The Morey Organization (TMO) in 1987 to hold the license for a Class-A FM frequency located in Queens, New York.
 At the time, the frequency was home to the self-proclaimed “World Famous WLIR” on 92.7 FM.
 For the uninitiated, WLIR was the country’s first alternative rock station—or “New Wave” as it was called back then.
 Duran Duran, The Cure, Depeche Mode, The Smiths.
 Later, Nirvana, Pearl Jam, No Doubt.
 WLIR was more than a radio station; it was a lifestyle.

 The last applicant standing, Ron Morey was awarded the license after a lengthy process.
-(The former owner had lost the right to operate the frequency.)
-In December of 1987, he took ownership of the frequency, though the call letters WLIR were no longer available.
+In December 1987, he took ownership of the frequency, though the call letters WLIR were no longer available.
 Thus, a new era began as WDRE.
-Same frequency, same music, same DJs and the same commitment to breaking alternative music.
+Same frequency, same music, same DJs, and the same commitment to breaking alternative music.

-Over the next fifteen years the company would acquire additional radio stations in Albany, NY, Philadelphia, PA and across Long Island.
-As the company expanded, so did its interest in the music industry.
-From 1999 – 2004, the organization owned and operated the Vanderbilt, an event facility located in the heart of Long Island and operated a radio syndication company that broadcast the WDRE frequency to several radio stations throughout the country.
+Throughout the next 15 years, the company would acquire additional radio stations in Albany, Philadelphia, and across Long Island.
+As it expanded, so too did its interest in the music industry.
+From 1999 to 2004, TMO owned and operated The Vanderbilt music and event facility, and a radio syndication company that broadcast the WDRE frequency to several radio stations nationwide.

 (2002 – 2017)

 Jed Morey founded Morey Publishing in 2002 to launch The Long Island Press, an alternative newspaper to complement WDRE.
-The Press was essentially the Village Voice of Long Island.
-An alternative to the mainstream media.
+The Press was essentially the Village Voice of Long Island—an alternative to the mainstream media.
 Though it was a completely different business model, the spirit was essentially the same: us against the world, breaking new talent, take no prisoners.
 It only made sense that the alternative radio company of record in New York would have an alternative publication.

 (2011 – Ongoing)

-We had the privilege of publishing the Long Island Press for fifteen years.
-What began as an alternative weekly in print eventually grew to an online news source with more than 2 million unique readers per year.
-During our tenure, we won more than 400 local, regional and national awards and employed a staff of veteran writers routinely regarded as the finest on Long Island.
+We had the privilege of publishing the Long Island Press for 15 years.
+What began as an alternative weekly in print eventually grew to an online news source welcoming more than 2 million unique readers per year.
+During our tenure, we earned more than 400 local, regional, and national awards, and employed a staff of veteran writers routinely regarded as the finest on Long Island and the region.

-News Beat is a social justice podcast and website that tackles important issues such as civil liberties, mass incarceration, perpetual war and press freedoms.
-It’s funded entirely by the agency and operates with complete independence.
-Though it has no relevant relationship to our core business model, we consider News Beat the heart that pumps blood through our system.
-It’s who we are and gives us greater purpose.
-The editors of News Beat still work closely with our content developers to guide, train and assist them; moreover, they serve as an inspiration to remind our writers of the awesome power of the written word.
-It's the core element of our tagline, "Grow, for Good," which has a dual meaning.
-For Good, meaning forever.
+News Beat is the heart that pumps blood through our system.
+It’s who we are, and gives us greater purpose.
+The editors of News Beat work closely with our content developers to guide, train, and assist them.
+It's also at the heart of our tagline "Grow For Good™," which has a dual meaning: For Good, meaning forever.
 And For Good, meaning to do good in the world.
-We believe that companies can be mission-based and profitable, so we choose to fund this social justice endeavor as part of our commitment to the greater social fabric.
+We believe that companies can be mission-oriented and profitable, so we choose to fund this social justice endeavor as part of our commitment to the greater social fabric.

 Who are we?
 What do we do?
 Who do we do it for?
 Why do we do it?
-The third aspect of our transition to preserve our integrity and perform high quality work came about rather organically.
-Inspired by HubSpot’s culture code, our team set out to answer a few key questions about our organization, our people and our collective future.
-Several work sessions elicited the Morey Publishing Culture Code, a living document that serves to guide our journey and inform our hiring and business development practices.
+Inspired by HubSpot’s culture code, our team set out to answer a few key questions about themselves, our company, and our collective future.
+Several work sessions resulted in our Culture Code, a living, ever-evolving document guiding our journey and informing our hiring and business development practices.

 These discussions also sparked a name change.
-The team decided that the word “publishing” was limiting and anachronistic.
-Thus we changed our operating name to Morey Creative Studios to more accurately reflect the present state of our journey.
-Culture, as Jon Sasala pointed out to the team, isn’t created.
-It just is.
-Therefore, the Culture Code that we created isn’t aspirational.
-Rather, it is a reflection of who we are today.
-It clearly delineates the kind of clients and employees we wish to recruit and retain.
-And in both cases, they must share our value system and adopt our culture of kindness, hunger, empathy and accountability.
+The team decided “publishing” was limiting and anachronistic.
+Thus, Morey Creative Studios was born, to more accurately reflect our journey and key goals.
+It is a reflection of who we are, and clearly delineates the kind of clients and employees we wish to recruit and retain.
+In both cases, they must share our value system and adopt our culture of kindness, hunger, empathy, and accountability.

-We could go on about the code and the process, but viewing the deck itself is probably the best way to learn about who we are and what we stand for.
+We could go on and on about the code and the process, but viewing the deck itself is the best way to learn about who we are and what we stand for.
 (Remember, it's a living, breathing thing, and thus will continue to evolve along with our team!)

 (2014 – Ongoing)

-Our roster is full of growth-oriented companies and indispensable partners, and we continue to add highly skilled marketers to our team and attracting larger clients.
-We have worked diligently to add internal capabilities and strengthen our knowledge of HubSpot’s expanding platform to adapt quickly to trends in digital marketing.
-Establishing robust processes that were flexible enough to adjust to market and algorithm changes became an obsession.
+Our roster is full of growth-oriented companies and indispensable partners, and we continue to add highly skilled marketers to our team and attract larger clients.
+We work diligently to add internal capabilities, strengthen our knowledge of HubSpot’s expanding platform, and adapt quickly to digital marketing trends.
+Establishing robust processes flexible enough to adjust to market and algorithm changes has become an obsession.

 (2018 – Ongoing)

-Leveraging HubSpot's robust platform to help our clients' grow their businesses is the name of the game now.
+Leveraging HubSpot's robust platform to help our clients grow their businesses is the name of the game now.
 We help our clients develop long-term growth strategies so they can do more good in the world.
-Thus, our tagline...
-Grow, for Good.
+Thus, our tagline: Grow for Good™.